Haoming02/sd-webui-vectorscope-cc/README.md

 <p align="center"><img src="samples/Bright.jpg" width=768></p>
 <p align="center"><img src="samples/Dark.jpg" width=768></p>

-##### Scaling Settings
+#### Scaling Settings
-Previously, this Extension offsets the noise by the same amount each step.
+By default, this Extension offsets the noise by the same amount each step.
 But due to the denoising process, this may produce undesired outcomes such as blurriness at high **Brightness** or noises at low **Brightness**.
-Thus, I added a scaling option to modify the offset amount.
+Therefore, I added a scaling option to modify the offset amount throughout the process.

 > Essentially, the "magnitude" of the default Tensor gets smaller every step, so offsetting by the same amount will have stronger effects at later steps.
 This is reversed on the `Alt.` Tensor however.